chandrasekarnarayana/foodspec/docs/06-developer-guide/extending_protocols_and_steps.md

 3. Add schema/validation entries so YAML protocols can declare it (type name + expected params).
 4. Update docs and tests with a minimal protocol exercising the new step.

-## Making it visible in CLI/GUI
+## Making it visible in CLI
-- Protocols that include your step will work automatically in CLI.
+- Protocols that include your step will work automatically in the CLI.
-- In GUI, ensure the protocol is discoverable (built-in or via plugin).
-If your step needs UI controls, add them to the cockpit/wizard panels; otherwise, defaults from the protocol are used.

 ## Extending protocols
 - Protocol YAMLs live under `examples/protocols/`.